vowstar/k210-linux-nommu/linux-kernel/Documentation/x86/x86_64/uefi.rst

   be selected::

 	CONFIG_EFI=y
-	CONFIG_EFI_VARS=y or m		# optional
+	CONFIG_EFIVAR_FS=y or m		# optional

 - Create a VFAT partition on the disk
 - Copy the following to the VFAT partition:

 	elilo bootloader with x86_64 support, elilo configuration file, kernel image built in first step and corresponding initrd.
 Instructions on building elilo and its dependencies can be found in the elilo sourceforge project.

 - Boot to EFI shell and invoke elilo choosing the kernel image built